 and taking care of our health.
 Just as the doctor supported

 me, I want to support you.
 If you need support finding a way to move forward

 with a disability, remember you are not limited by your

-because you are 'light on your feet-push your foot up against mine,' I support
+because you are 'light on your feet-weight is more than food,' I support